cmorten/superdeno/README.md

 });
 ```

+See more examples in the [Oak test suite](./test/superdeno.oak.test.ts).

 If you are using the [Oak](https://github.com/oakserver/oak/) web framework then
 it is recommended that you use the specialized
 [SuperOak](https://github.com/cmorten/superoak) assertions library for